Skip to content

 }

 A valid token with the structure above would allow clients to subscribe to secure topics which name matches the secure/logs/* pattern.
-Please also note that during the token verification process, the calling client authentication sub attribute should be equal to one passed in the token.
-Entries in the allowedTopics attribute are matched using the matcher module.
+Patterns are evaluate using the matcher module.

 End to end encryption